Simple dead bait Pike rigs

 Always creep between swims when roving, heavy footsteps or vibrations through the bank will scare the pike off.
 As will fiddling with the rig.
 Cast in once then leave it alone, even if it doesn’t land in quite the right place, leave well alone.

-Pike are accomplished predators, with at least half a million years of practice bread into them.
+Pike are accomplished predators, with at least half a million years of practice bred into them.
 Their senses are second to none when it comes to finding food.
 A dead bait somewhere nearby will be found and happily eaten by a hungry pike.
 Which is why a static approach can also work.
 I prefer roving, but if the weather is bad or I’m feeling lazy, I will stay in one swim and hope the pike are hungry.

 Where to fish